Odor analysis

 • LuFo joint project: KlimaTIS: Air conditioning technology for innovative systems (since 2016)

-• Evaluation and analysis of odors from paste-like interior plasters
+• Odor evaluation and odor analysis of paste-like interior plasters

 • Identification of anthropogenic volatile organic compounds correlating with bad indoor air quality